-Once we have received your application, we will ask you a couple of necessary information needed for the underwriting process.
+Once we have received your application, we will ask you for a couple of necessary information needed for the underwriting process.
 This will include your financial history, business performance history, and your credit score.

 One of our expert underwriters will evaluate all those before we execute the bond.
 We will immediately send you the bond once it has been issued.